** Fall 2025 Update: I am not currently recruiting new graduate students. Please check back later for future opportunities. **

 - Writing samples that you are most proud of (e.g., publication, thesis, report)

-- Whether or not you have applied for external funding or intend to (see examples here)
+- Information on whether you have applied for external funding or intend to (see examples here)

-- Your favourite city and the reason (in no more than three sentences) 🙂
+- Your favourite city and why, in no more than three sentences 🙂

-My mentoring philosophy is to ensure that all students, irrespective of their backgrounds, are provided multiple opportunities to make a contribution to advance science in urban forestry and related fields while being engaged and connected to real world issues.
-I try to foster a welcoming learning environment that encourages a growth mindset, respect for diversity, analytical thinking, and peer-to-peer training.
+My mentoring philosophy is to ensure that all students, irrespective of their backgrounds, have multiple opportunities to contribute to advancing science in urban forestry and related fields, while staying engaged with real-world issues.
+I strive to foster a welcoming learning environment that promotes a growth mindset, respect for diversity, analytical thinking, and peer-to-peer training.

-I recognize that historically, racial, ethnic, and gender diversity is lacking is urban forestry compared with other disciplines (Bardekjian et al., 2019; Kuhns et al., 2002, 2004; Urban Forestry, 2020).
-One of my core training goals is to involve students of various backgrounds because I believe that diversity can generate more ideas.
-Creativity led by diversity can innovate our research.
-To promote an equitable, diverse, and inclusive learning environment, I recruit and mentor underrepresented students, allow flexible time management (e.g., accommodating family care time), enhance cross-cultural collaboration beyond my research group (e.g., Urban Forest Research Hub), and pursue research that benefits underrepresented communities (e.g., environmental justice, green equity, systemic bias in demographics).
+I recognize that historically, urban forestry has lacked racial, ethnic, and gender diversity, compared with other disciplines (Bardekjian et al., 2019; Kuhns et al., 2002, 2004; Urban Forestry, 2020).
+One of my core training goals is to involve students from diverse backgrounds, as I believe diversity fosters more ideas.
+To promote an equitable, diverse, and inclusive learning environment, I recruit and mentor underrepresented students, accommodate flexible time management needs (e.g., family care), enhance cross-cultural collaborations beyond my research group (e.g., Urban Forest Research Hub), and pursue research that benefits underrepresented communities (e.g., environmental justice, green equity, systemic bias in demographics).

 Other helpful links